AresMUSH/aresmush.com/tutorials/manage/restore-db.md

 {% include toc.html %}

-## Restoring from a Digital Ocean Weekly Backup
+## Restoring from a DigitalOcean Weekly Backup

-If you elected to use Digital Ocean's backup feature, see DO's [backups tutorial](https://www.digitalocean.com/community/tutorials/an-introduction-to-digitalocean-backups) for help restoring.
+If you elected to use DigitalOcean's backup feature, see DO's [backups tutorial](https://www.digitalocean.com/community/tutorials/an-introduction-to-digitalocean-backups) for help restoring.

 ## Restoring Game Files